tarteel101/Shell-Design/README.md

 ```
 This function do the following:

 - Splits the input into different commands.
-For example, if you type ls; pwd, it separates ls and pwd into two different commands.
 - For each command, it creates a "child process" using fork().
 - It then splits the command into arguments.
 - Executes the command using execvp().
 If the command fails, it prints an error message.